hifly81/1brc_streaming/README.md

 1. Run script _run/data.sh_ or _run/windows/data.exe_ to create 1B rows split in 10 csv files.
 2. Run script _run/bootstrap.sh_ to setup a Kafka clusters and required topics.
 3. Deploy your solution and run it, publishing data to _results_ topic.
 4. Run script _run/producer.sh_ in a new terminal.
-Producer will read from input file and publish to _measurements_ topic.
+Producer will read from input files and publish to _data_ topic.

 At the end clean up with script _run/tear-down.sh_